Firmware acquisition¶

 Ghidra or Hopper for binaries

-MitM only offline, never against real cloud services
+MitM only in an offline lab, never against live cloud services

 Acquire via update interception (lab network)¶